Rishikesh Travel Guide: The Best Places to Visit, Eat and Stay

 Day Trips from Rishikesh

-Valley of Flowers: While this is actually a few days from Rishikesh, the Valley of Flowers is something not to be missed, especially if you’re in the area in July and August.
-This is where you’ll find spectacular endemic alpine flowers in bloom in a lush green valley.
+While this is actually a few days trip from Rishikesh, the Valley of Flowers is something not to be missed if you’re in the area in July and August as you’ll witness a spectacular array of endemic alpine flowers in bloom in a lush green valley.

 Where to Stay in Rishikesh

-The best area to stay in Rishikesh for backpackers is Lakshman Jhula.
-The cafes and abundance of yoga studios make it a great place to practice yoga and also meet other travellers.
-There are also an increasing amount of more upmarket hotels in Rishkiesh.
+The best area to stay in Rishikesh is in Lakshman Jhula and Tapovan.
+This popular area has plenty of cafes, hostels, guesthouses and an abundance of yoga schools, on both sides of the river, which make it a great place to practice yoga, hang out and meet other travellers.

 The Best Backpacker Hostels and Budget Guesthouses in Rishikesh